 Though the spray of bullets hit students across the entire area, all four fatalities occurred in the Prentice Hall parking lot.
 As a result, in memoriam, the parking spaces where the four slain students died have been closed and are indicated with commemorative markers.
 In addition, a monument was built overlooking the Commons area behind Taylor Hall in 1990.

 Both Taylor Hall and Prentice Hall are still in use today.
-Taylor Hall once housed the university’s Journalism and Mass Communications department.
-It now houses the College of Architecture and Environmental Design.
+Taylor Hall once housed the university’s School of Journalism and Mass Communications, now also the School of Communication Studies and the School of Visual Communication Design.
+For many years it was home to the College of Architecture and Environmental Design, which moved in 2016 to the new, award-winning John Elliot Center for Architecture and Environmental Design.
 Prentice Hall has been a women’s dormitory for the duration.

 Two other landmarks survive from that time—a concrete pagoda and a metal Don Drum sculpture.
 The pagoda really serves no purpose these days apart from the fact that it remains an iconic part of the landscape from the original photos from May 4, 1970.
 The metal supports frequently rust and the concrete has a strong stench of mold.
 The metal sculpture was directly in between two of the wounded students (Lewis and Cleary) and was hit with one of the bullets.
 The hole can still be seen to this day.